H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/MySQL.md

 ## Tips

-### Well-Known Issue `Connection Reset by Peer` When Running on Kubernetes (DigitalOcean)
+### Well-Known Issue: `Connection Reset by Peer` When Running on Kubernetes (DigitalOcean)

 ##### How to Fix the Issue

-To resolve the well-known issue when running on Kubernetes with DigitalOcean, modify your service for the Database Load Balancer (after request it) using the following YAML:
+To resolve the well-known issue `Connection Reset by Peer` when running on Kubernetes with DigitalOcean, modify your service for the Database Load Balancer (after request it) using the following YAML:

 ```yaml
       service.beta.kubernetes.io/do-loadbalancer-enable-backend-keepalive: "true"